-When I began this series a few months ago, I intended to focus on the spiritual battle that takes place in my mind.
+When I began this series, I intended to focus on the spiritual battle in my mind.
 I truly believe that spiritual warfare begins in our minds.
-It is imperative for you as a devoted Christian to guard your heart and soul against the schemes of the enemy.
+It is imperative for you, as a devoted Christian, to guard your heart and soul against the enemy’s schemes.

 Seven things should be evident in the life of a devoted or committed Christian based on my own experiences and struggles.
 I shared four of them last time.
 They are,